e04/obs-srt-bridge/README.md

   - Switches to the "offline" scene when connection is lost or experiencing issues
   - Configurable scene names via URL parameters

+## Download

+You can download prebuilt binaries from the [Releases](https://github.com/e04/obs-srt-bridge/releases/).

 ## Run

 ```bash